russkyc/minimalapi-framework/README.md

 - If your API needs to do complex business logic over the CRUD functionality, please consider implementing custom endpoints instead of using generic endpoints such as this.
-- There is currently no implementation for validation and DTO mapping, this can be added later as the project updates.
+- There are no DTOs or other data transformation mechanisms in place.
+  The data returned is the same as the entity class, so be careful with sensitive data.